By Tracy Hanes

-Porter’s take is this: “We are seeing a real weakness in most of western Canadian, but the market is still firm in Ontario, and Toronto is a very special market from the rest of the province.
+Porter’s take on the 2019 residential housing forecast is this: “We are seeing a real weakness in most of western Canadian, but the market is still firm in Ontario, and Toronto is a very special market from the rest of the province.
 Outside of the GTA, the rest of Ontario is seeing the most impressive strength in the country.
 The GTA suffered a big hit through the second half of 2017, but it stabilized and has come back a bit.
 I expect to see modest gains in Ontario (in 2019) in terms of sales and prices.”

 The “very mild recovery” seen in the second half of 2018 will continue into the spring of 2019, says Tsiakopoulos, because the labour market is robust and the province is experiencing strong immigration.
 According to CMHC’s Fall 2018 Housing Market Outlook/Ontario Region Highlights, the condominium and rental construction will remain elevated before slowing in 2020.
 Existing home sales and prices will grow moderately.
 Buyers should enjoy more choice by 2020, while owners and investors will have to adjust their price and return expectations.